jbenasuli/consumer_behavior/README.md

 ### Research Questions

-- Question #1: Can we predict which products a customer will most likely purchase together within various product segments?
+- Question #1: Can we identify customer segments based on the purchased product categories to better target marketing campaigns?
-- Question #2: Can we identify customer segments based on the purchased product categories to better target marketing campaigns?
+- Question #2: Can we identify which products a customer will most likely purchase together?
 - Question #3: Can we extract key topics within product reviews to help companies analyze and interpret customer feedback?

 ### Source data